-- (iii) Interdependencies between physical and transition risks, geographical and sectoral risks, as well as improved understanding of impacts on financial risks - (iv) System-wide aspects of climate-related risks such as indirect exposures, risk transfers, spillovers and feedback loops. - 3.
+- 1. In addition to microprudential measures at the firm level, authorities' approaches should account for the potential widespread impact of climate-related risks across the financial system. - 2.
+Jurisdictions are encouraged to expand the use of climate scenario analysis and stress testing as a tool for macroprudential purposes.
+The design and scope of the analysis should ideally include the following features to inform a system-wide view: - (i) Both physical and transition risks - (ii) Key financial sectors (e.g. banks, insurers, asset managers & pension funds) - (iii) Interdependencies between physical and transition risks, geographical and sectoral risks, as well as improved understanding of impacts on financial risks - (iv) System-wide aspects of climate-related risks such as indirect exposures, risk transfers, spillovers and feedback loops. - 3.
 When designing their climate scenario analysis and stress tests, authorities should adopt features that can best inform a system-wide view.
 A top-down approach, or a combination of top-down and bottom-up approach (hybrid approach) could be used to capture cross-sectoral, system-wide aspects of climate-related risks.
 In addition, a dynamic balance sheet assumption could help capture second-round effects and potential feedback loops, while recognizing the inherent challenges on assumptions for financial institutions' future actions over a longer time horizon. - 4.
 Future exercises should consider the range of financial risks beyond credit and market risk, to the extent they pose material risks, such as liquidity and insurance (underwriting) risk, which could be important to assessing the resilience of sectors across the financial system and address their interconnectedness. - 5.
 Cooperation and coordination between authorities within a jurisdiction is encouraged.
 Authorities within each jurisdiction, aligned with their mandates, should cooperate and coordinate to better inform a system-wide view of climate-related risks.
 Such cooperation could, for example, include joint system-wide scenario analysis or stress test exercises on climate-related risks. - 6.
 With respect to cross-border coordination and cooperation, as authorities develop their approaches, authorities should engage in active dialogue on home-host coordination through means such as institution-specific supervisory colleges, given the global nature of climate-related risks.
 In addition, standard-setting and international bodies provide an important platform for cooperation and coordination on cross jurisdictional risks stemming from climate-related risks. - 7.
-As the FSB noted in its 2020 Report, the NGFS should continue its work to refine and develop climate scenarios, which authorities should make use of in their climate scenario analysis, as appropriate, in order to align the data and methodologies used in such analysis.
+As the FSB noted in its 2021 Report, the NGFS will continue its work to refine and develop climate scenarios, which authorities should make use of in their climate scenario analysis, as appropriate, in order to align the data and methodologies used in such analysis.